Common Mistakes in Divorce

 Before the final decree is entered, determine how health insurance will be provided for you and your children.
 If not through your own employer, you may be able to extend coverage on your spouse's policy temporarily.
 Consider a legal separation rather than divorce.
 The result, in practice, is like a divorce, but you can legally remain on your spouse's insurance.
 The separation can usually be converted to a divorce with minimal cost and effort at a later date.Don't Forget to Change Your Will and Insurance

 When the divorce is final remember to update your will.
 Divorce does not automatically revoke or change provisions in your will.
 Don't eliminate your spouse from insurance policies or as a beneficiary on retirement and financial accounts while a divorce is pending without first discussing changes with your attorney.
 Courts generally prefer to maintain the status quo until all issues have been resolved.
 Once the divorce is final, then you can make the necessary changes.

 While bad days and frustrations can be expected in the process, if you stay focused on your goals and maintain realistic expectations, you will ultimately achieve the opportunity to move on and put this behind you.
 In the meantime, don't give up hope and don't stop doing things you enjoy or seeing friends who provide comfort and happiness.
 One chapter of your life may be ending, but a new one full of possibilities is about to begin.
 Peter Van Aulen has been practicing divorce law for over twenty-five years and is certified by the NJ Supreme Court as a Matrimonial Attorney.
-If you have any issues concerning a divorce phone the Law Offices of Peter Van Aulen at 201-845-7400 for a free in office consultation.
+If you have any issues concerning a divorce phone the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultation.